KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

   theme_classic()
 ```

-12. Figure 2 : Demand and supply for vehicles using line chart
+Figure 2 : Demand and supply for vehicles using line chart
-a.
-First, the ‘filter()’ function, coupled with the ‘%in%’ operator were used to sieve out specific columns required for chart plotting;
+- First, the ‘filter()’ function, coupled with the ‘%in%’ operator were used to sieve out specific columns required for chart plotting;
-b.
-Next, ‘ggplot()’ was used where the aesthetics of x,y and group arguments were passed globally, setting the axis of the line plot;
+- Next, ‘ggplot()’ was used where the aesthetics of x,y and group arguments were passed globally, setting the axis of the line plot;
-c.
-The color aesthetics was then passed into ‘geom_smooth()’ to smoothen out fluctuating data points, converting it into a smoother line for better visualisation;
+- The color aesthetics was then passed into ‘geom_smooth()’ to smoothen out fluctuating data points, converting it into a smoother line for better visualisation;
-d.	‘labs()’ function was added to indicate axis title, chart title, sub-title and caption;
+- ‘labs()’ function was added to indicate axis title, chart title, sub-title and caption;
-e.
-The ‘scale_y_continuous()’ function was used to set commas into y-axis labelling format;
+- The ‘scale_y_continuous()’ function was used to set commas into y-axis labelling format;
-f.
-The ‘scale_x_date()’ was used to set the time interval as one year across the x axis, with a ‘%y’ date label converting the date format as “YY” display;
+- The ‘scale_x_date()’ was used to set the time interval as one year across the x axis, with a ‘%y’ date label converting the date format as “YY” display;
-g.
-The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
+- The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
-h.	‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
+- ‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
-i.
-The completed code was assigned an object for ease of reference;
+- The completed code was assigned an object for ease of reference;
-j.	‘geon_dl()’, along with the ‘smart.grid’ argument was passed inside the code to have a dynamic legend instead of a static one.
+- ‘geon_dl()’, along with the ‘smart.grid’ argument was passed inside the code to have a dynamic legend instead of a static one.

 ```r
 # Plotting line chart